Zen4All-nl/Uploaded-Files-List-for-Zen-Cart/README.md

 9/26/2018 Updated & Reformatted by Zen4All
              1. Updated code to be more conform Zen Cart standards
              2. Removed core code overrides

+10/16/2018 Bug fixes
+             1. add missing file
+             2. add missing global in uploads file
+             3. add language parameter to query, so files do not show multiple times in multilingual stores.